 Bariatric surgery is an incredible tool to help you live a better, longer life.
-But one of the issues remain is the question of depression and anxiety that so often comes with obesity.
+But common mental issues that often come with obesity like depression and anxiety are still prominent after any procedure.
 If patients are depressed, will bariatric surgery help to aid their depression?
 New studies suggest at least initially.

-More research, according to Tindle’s team, is needed to understand why bariatric surgery patients show an increased suicide risk.
-If there are pre-surgery characteristics connected to a higher risk, then some suicides might be prevented by more careful monitoring and treatment, the researchers say.
+According to Tindle’s team, more studies are needed to understand why bariatric surgery patients show an increased suicide risk.
+If there are characteristics connected to a higher risk, some suicides might be prevented by more careful monitoring and treatment.